jcbsn/bubbly-buttons/README.md

 <img src="images/buttons.png?raw=true" width="300px">

 ## Inspiration
 I was one day scrolling through the feed of dribbble and found these button.
 They weren't normal buttons.
 They had a border radius, that much was obvious, but they had something more.
 This left me wondering.
-How can I make these myself with CSS?
+Can I make these myself using CSS?

 After doing some research I found that I couldn't make them with CSS.
 Atleast not according to my understanding.
-Please let me know if there's a different way.

-Anyway, SVG Paths seemed like a promising workaround.
+Next up was SVG Paths, and they seemed to be a promising workaround.
+Please let me know if there is another way.

 ## Prototype
 I would like to give a huge thanks to [Anthony Dugois](https://codepen.io/anthonydugois/) for making the [SVG Path Builder](https://codepen.io/anthonydugois/pen/mewdyZ).